kabir-cs/is_this_person_real/backend/README.md

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request
+Contributions are welcome!
+Please read the CONTRIBUTING.md file for guidelines.

-## 📄 License
+## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## 🆘 Support